Paulo Antonacci

 You can find the latest version here: Job Market Paper (PDF)

-If you’re interested in collaboration, feel free to reach me at paulo.antonacci@duke.edu.
+If you are interested in more information about any of these projects or potential collaboration please feel free to contact me at paulo.antonacci@duke.edu.